-Low dopamine D(2) receptor binding potential in social phobia
+Low dopamine D(2) receptor binding potential in Social Anxiety Disorder

 by